pola-k/File-Encryption/README.md

 - Download the encrypted file along with the decryption key.
 - Decrypt previously encrypted files using the correct key.
 - Error handling for incorrect decryption keys.
+- **No File Storage**: The application does not store any uploaded files during encryption or decryption, ensuring your data remains private.

 ## Installation